|

 Wash your hands after greasing and oiling the slides.

-There are many varied opinions washing the inside of a brass instrument.
+There are many varied opinions about washing the inside of a brass instrument.
 Here's what I do and recommend.

 Step 1 |

 Run luke-warm water through the instrument for a couple of minutes.
-You can do this either by: (a) filling a basin with water (with a splash of washing up liquid) and using a jug, repeatedly pouring it into the bell, or (b) removing the shower-head from your shower and pointing the flexible nose down the trumpet (being careful not to turn the tap on to hard if you have a pressurised water system) Whilst running the water through, hold the fast valve slides and hold the valves in the up and down positions.
+You can do this either by: (a) removing the shower-head from your shower and pointing the flexible nose down the trumpet and running warm water through the trumpet (being careful not to turn the tap on too hard if you have a pressurised water system) (b), if you can't do this, then filling a basin with water (with a splash of washing up liquid) and using a jug, repeatedly pouring it into the bell Whilst running the water through, hold the fast valve slides (to stop them coming out) and slowly and repeatedly move the first valve up and down, then the second valve and finally the third valve.
 Stop the water. |

 Step 2 |

 Remove the tuning slide.
 Push one end of the flexible snake brush into the mouthpiece receiver until to pops out the other end of the lead-pipe.
 Remove the brush.
 Push one end of the snake brush through the tuning slide.
 Remove the brush.
+Put the tuning slide back in.
 If cleaning a trombone, remove the main slide and repeat the procedure for the inside of both the inner and outer tubes of the main slide.
 When finished, re-assemble the main slide. |

 Step 3 |